 What are HMRC’s Mileage Allowance Payments?

-Another important aspect to be aware of is HMRC’s Mileage Allowance Payments (MAPs).
-These Mileage Allowance Payments are what you pay your employee when they use their own car for company purposes.
+Simply put, Mileage Allowance Payments (MAPs) are what you pay your employee when they use their own car for company purposes.

 You are permitted to give your employee a set number of MAPs each year without reporting them to HMRC.
 This is known as an 'approved amount.'
 Therefore, it’s important to keep records of employee’s work mileage if they use their own vehicle for business.